 What conclusions can we draw?

-Size of the battery pack does not appear to impact the amount of energy consumed per charging session.
+The size of the battery pack does not appear to impact the amount of energy consumed per charging session.
 People seem to “top up” at the office as part of their commute, rather than consistently charging from empty to full.
 Those with large battery packs in their car are able to drive further with one charge, but the size of the battery pack does not change their actual charging behaviour, as drivers are not always using their full range.
 This basically just helps confirm the assumptions that we already made predicting charging behaviour at the office.

 For office charging, the number of sockets is vastly more important than their output.
 This will become increasingly significant as fleets renew and electrify over the next few years; more charging points will be needed.